|

 whips and they cracked them menacingly as the most senior officer raised

-something that looked like a megaphone to his lips and spoke.
+something that looked like a megaphone to his lips.

 "Return to your places of work.
 The permitted hour for Calcadian

-leisure time is up.
-All Calcadians still causing an obstruction in thirty
+leisure is up.
+All Calcadians still causing an obstruction in thirty seconds

-Again, a few Calcadians moved off, quickly, frightened by the voice of
+A few Calcadians moved off, quickly, frightened by the voice of authority,

-authority.
-But many more stayed put.
-The Doctor watched them face up to
+but many more stayed put.
+The Doctor watched them face up to their oppressors

-their oppressors bravely.
+bravely.
 This was the spark, indeed.
-He had seen it in
+He had seen it in a thousand places,

 And here were several hundred Calcadians saying no.